Find Product

 • Less flexibility for shared drivers or mixed usage

-• Often becomes inefficient once multiple vehicles are involved
+• Becomes inefficient at multiple vehicles

 Feature Individual Vehicle Insurance Fleet Insurance

-Renewal Dates Multiple dates to manage One single renewal date
+Renewal dates Multiple dates to manage One single renewal date

-Admin Time High – manage each policy separately Low – one policy, one provider
+Admin time High – manage each policy separately Low – one policy, one provider

-Driver Flexibility Named drivers only per policy Named or any-driver options
+Driver flexibility Named drivers only per policy Named or any-driver options

-Adding/Removing Vehicles New policy needed each time Simple mid-term adjustments
+Adding or removing vehicles New policy needed each time Simple mid-term adjustments

 Compare Fleet Insurance Quotes